Stephanie "Vee" Van Fossen, LPC-S, CST

 Hi, I'm Vee (she/her)

-I'm a Texas-born product of a former Marine Corps, liberal trans-woman and a conservative, southern school teacher who divorced when I was in grade school.
+I'm a Texas-born product of a former Marine Corps, liberal trans-woman and artist, and a relatively conservative, southern former school teacher who divorced when I was in grade school.
 Of course, that is a gross underrepresentation of the full spectrum of both their personhoods, but you get the picture.
 Just like you, I started out in this world steeped in my own family's culture as well as my community's social norms.
-As you might imagine, between Mom, Dad, and society, those values and expectations were all over the board, and often clashed.
+As you might imagine, between Mom, Dad*, and society, those values and expectations were all over the board and often clashed.
 I tell you this because my origins have allowed me to do some solid work to define and live according to my own values, which translates to the insight, compassion, and curiosity I bring to our sessions.

-I'm also a mother, a stepmother, a daughter, a sister, a partner, a friend, a gardener, a cancer survivor, and (of course!) a fully licensed and experienced therapist who loves what she gets to do for a living.
-Within all of that, I understand that your experience is uniquely yours, and my foundation allows me the opportunity to hold space and support you while exploring, growing, and connecting with what's meaningful to you.
+I'm also a mother, stepmother, daughter, sister, spouse, friend, gardener, cancer survivor, divorce recoverer, and (of course!) a fully licensed and experienced therapist who loves what she gets to do for a living.
+As Walt Whitman said, like all of us, "I contain multitudes."
+So, I understand that your experience is uniquely yours, and my foundation simply allows me the opportunity to hold space and support you while exploring, growing, and orienting to what's meaningful to you.

 Fun fact: Studies have shown that swearing can actually reduce stress and increase pain tolerance!